microram/ee4-tools/readme.md

 ### Installing

-Edit the .file first
+Edit the .backup_sites_mysql_s3.conf & .ee4-backup-settings.conf files first

-Run ee4-server-setup
+Then run ee4-server-setup on your Ubuntu 18.04 VPS.
+Currently tested using AWS Lightail.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details